IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 - Right-click on the `Owner` entity.
 - Click on the `New Association` option.
 - Click on the `Pet` entity which completes the creation of the association.
-- In the property pane (in the bottom-right corner of the screen) within the `Target End` section ensure that `Is Collection` is checked.
+- In the property pane (in the bottom-right corner of the window) within the `Target End` section ensure that `Is Collection` is checked.
 - In the property pane within the `Source End` section ensure that `Is Collection` is *un*checked and that `Navigable` is checked.

 [!Video-Loop videos/add-owner-pet-association.mp4]

-Setup a `Visit` entity to be as follows:
+Set up a `Visit` entity to be as follows:

 - Add an association from `Pet` to `Visit`:
-  - In the property pane (in the bottom-right corner of the screen) within the `Target End` section ensure that `Is Collection` is checked.
+  - In the property pane (in the bottom-right corner of the window) within the `Target End` section ensure that `Is Collection` is checked.
   - In the property pane within the `Source End` section ensure that `Is Collection` is *un*checked and that `Navigable` is checked.
 - Add the following attributes:
   - `visitDate` of type `date`.
   - `description` of type `string`.

-Also, set up a `PetType` entity in a similar way:
+Also set up a `PetType` entity in a similar way:

 - Add an association from `Pet` to `PetType`:
-  - In the property pane (in the bottom-right corner of the screen) within the `Target End` section, ensure that `Is Collection` is *un*checked.
+  - In the property pane (in the bottom-right corner of the window) within the `Target End` section, ensure that `Is Collection` is *un*checked.
   - In the property pane within the `Source End` section, ensure that `Is Collection` is checked.
 - Add the following attributes:
   - `name` of type `string`.

 ![How the Pet Clinic Diagram should now appear](images/pet-clinic-domain-diagram.png)

-## Create a package for the Services designer
+## Create Services

 Click on the `Services` designer located in the left panel.
 This is where API Services can be modelled to interact with the entities modelled in the domain designer.

-Click `CREATE NEW PACKAGE`.

-Leave the name with its default value of `Services` and click `DONE`.

-[!Video-Loop videos/create-services-package.mp4]

 Create the `OwnerRestController` service in the `Services` package by right-clicking on the `Services` package and clicking the `New Service` option.

 ![How the Owner Service should now appear](images/create-service-owner.png)

-Create a new Package in which [DTO](https://en.wikipedia.org/wiki/Data_transfer_object)s will be modelled:

-- Right-click the background of the modeller and click the `Create new package` option.
-- Give it the name `DTOs`.
-- Click on the `Save` button.
-- Right-click on the `References` element located in the `Services` Package and click on the `Add Package Reference ...` option.
-- On the modal which pops up check the `DTOs` entry.
-- Click on `Save` again.

-[!Video-Loop videos/create-services-dtos-package.mp4]

 Create the `OwnerDTO`:

-- Right-click on the `DTOs` package and select the `New DTO` option.
+- Right-click on the `Services` package and select the `New DTO` option.
 - Give it the name `OwnerDTO`.

 Also, create the following additional DTOs: